miwurster/miwurster/resume.md

     end: "03/2017",
     location: "Böblingen, Germany",
     description: `
-RnD at HP Operations Manager i:
+RnD at HPE Operations Manager i:
 Certified scrum master and senior software engineer of one feature team.
 Strengthened my experience in designing and developing loosely coupled, Java-based software solutions.
 I left HPE since the RnD department in Germany was steadily shrinking and therefore lacked the opportunities for further personal development.